 Michael Croley was born in the foothills of the Appalachian Mountains.
 The recipient of an NEA Fellowship in Literature in 2016, his stories and essays have appeared in Narrative, Catapult, Blackbird, Kenyon Review Online, Virginia Quarterly Review, the Paris Review Daily, and elsewhere.
 His upcoming Any Other Place: Stories will be published by Blair in April 2019.
 He teaches creative writing at Denison University.

-Dana Czapnik is a 2018 NYSCA/NYFA Artist Fellow in Fiction from The New York Foundation for the Arts.
+Dana Czapnik is a 2018 NYSCA/NYFA Artist Fellow in Fiction with the New York Foundation for the Arts.
 In 2017, she was awarded an Emerging Writers Fellowship from the Center for Fiction.
-Czapnik earned her MFA at Hunter College where she was recognized with a Hertog Fellowship.
-She’s spent most of her career on the editorial side of professional sports including stints at ESPN the Magazine, the United States Tennis Association, and the Arena Football League.
-Her debut novel, The Falconer will be published by Atria Books in January 2019.
+Czapnik earned her MFA at Hunter College, where she was recognized with a Hertog Fellowship.
+She’s spent most of her career on the editorial side of professional sports, including stints at ESPN The Magazine, the United States Tennis Association, and the Arena Football League.
+Her debut novel, The Falconer, will be published by Atria Books in January 2019.
 A native New Yorker, she lives in Manhattan with her husband and son.

 Dana L. Davis is an African American actress who lives and works in Los Angeles.
 She has starred in Heroes, Prom Night, Franklin & Bash, and 10 Things I Hate About You.
 Dana is a classically trained violinist and the founder of the Los Angeles-based nonprofit Culture for Kids LA, which provides inner-city children free tickets and transportation to attend performing arts shows around Los Angeles county.
 She currently appears in the animated series Star vs. the Forces of Evil.
 Tiffany Sly Lives Here Now was her first novel; her sophomore novel The Voice in My Head, will be published in May 2019 by Inkyard Press.
 You can visit her at danaldavis.com or follow her on Twitter at @DanaLDavis.